Iowa vs. Louisville Predictions & Picks - Women's NCAA Tournament Elite Eight

 Iowa Performance Insights

-- The Hawkeyes are outscoring opponents by 16.8 points per game with a +588 scoring differential overall.
-They put up 87.3 points per game (first in college basketball) and give up 70.5 per outing (315th in college basketball).

-- With 89.2 points per game in Big Ten action, Iowa is posting 1.9 more points per game in conference games compared to its overall average (87.3 PPG).
+- Iowa is scoring 89.2 points per game this season in conference action, which is 1.9 more points per game than its overall average (87.3).

-- Offensively, the Hawkeyes have played better when playing at home this season, averaging 89.4 points per game, compared to 85.9 per game when playing on the road.
+- The Hawkeyes score 89.4 points per game in home games, compared to 85.9 points per game away from home, a difference of 3.5 points per contest.

-- Defensively, Iowa has been better at home this year, allowing 65.0 points per game, compared to 78.5 in road games.

 Louisville Performance Insights

-- The Cardinals put up 73.0 points per game (46th in college basketball) while giving up 63.4 per contest (151st in college basketball).
-They have a +358 scoring differential and outscore opponents by 9.6 points per game.
+- The Cardinals are outscoring opponents by 9.6 points per game, with a +358 scoring differential overall.
+They put up 73 points per game (47th in college basketball) and give up 63.4 per contest (151st in college basketball).

-- The Cardinals average 77.2 points per game at home, and 71.2 on the road.
+- Louisville gives up 62.4 points per game at home, and 64 on the road.

-- The Cardinals have played worse offensively over their last 10 games, tallying 70.7 points per contest, 2.3 fewer points their than season average of 73.0.
+- Over their last 10 games, the Cardinals are averaging 70.7 points per contest, compared to their season average of 73.

 © 2023 Data Skrive.
 All rights reserved.